-- primary A primary zone has a master copy of the data for the zone and is able to provide authoritative answers for it.
-Type master is a synonym for primary. - secondary A secondary zone is a replica of a primary zone.
+Contains a duplicate of the data for a zone that has been transferred from a primary server.

+A secondary zone is a replica of a primary zone.
 Type slave is a synonym for secondary.
 The primaries list specifies one or more IP addresses of primary servers that the secondary contacts to update its copy of the zone.
 Primaries list elements can also be names of other primaries lists.
 By default, transfers are made from port 53 on the servers; this can be changed for all servers by specifying a port number before the list of IP addresses, or on a per-server basis after the IP address.
-Authentication to the primary can also be done with perserver TSIG keys.
+Authentication to the primary can also be done with per-server TSIG keys.
 If a file is specified, then the replica is written to this file whenever the zone is changed, and reloaded from this file on a server restart.
 Use of a file is recommended, since it often speeds server startup and eliminates a needless waste of bandwidth.
 Note that for large numbers (in the tens or hundreds of thousands) of zones per server, it is best to use a two-level naming scheme for zone filenames.
-For example, a secondary server for the zone example.com might place the zone contents into a file called ex/example.com, where ex/ is just the first two letters of the zone name.
-(Most operating systems behave very slowly if there are 100000 files in a single directory.) - mirror A mirror zone is similar to a zone of type secondary, except its data is subject to DNSSEC validation before being used in answers.
-Validation is applied to the entire zone during the zone transfer process, and again when the zone file is loaded from disk upon restarting named.
-If validation of a new version of a mirror zone fails, a retransfer is scheduled; in the meantime, the most recent correctly validated version of that zone is used until it either expires or a newer version validates correctly.
-If no usable zone data is available for a mirror zone, due to either transfer failure or expiration, traditional DNS recursion is used to look up the answers instead.
-Mirror zones cannot be used in a view that does not have recursion enabled.
+For example, a secondary server for the zone example. com might place the zone contents into a file called ex/example.com, where ex/ is just the first two letters of the zone name.
+(Most operating systems behave very slowly if there are 100,000 files in a single directory.)